 Julian Hard Cider

-The space is casual and unpretentious.
+The space is casual and totally unpretentious.
 It features a few tables, good natural light, and a staff that clearly enjoys talking about cider.
-It is not trying to be a destination, but it has certainly become one.
+It is not trying to be a massive destination, but it has certainly become one.

 Good to know: Go early on fall weekends.
 Apple harvest season, which runs from September through November, draws the biggest crowds to Julian, and the tasting rooms fill fast in the afternoons.